 Students who miss any assessment must follow Western University's procedures to approve their absence to receive accommodation.
-If a student does not get approval from Academic Counselling for a missed exam, the instructor will assign a grade of zero for that exam.
+If a student does not receive approval from the Academic Counselling for the Final exam, the instructor will assign a grade of zero for that exam.